rcarrata/rcarrata.github.io/_posts/2020-06-16-operators-in-opc4.md

 comments: true
 ---

-How can I use the Operators in my OpenShift4 cluster?
-And how are updated and managed by the Operator Lifecycle Manager?
-What is the components of their architecture?
+How can I use Operators in my OpenShift 4 cluster?
+And how are they updated and managed by the Operator Lifecycle Manager?
+What are the components of its architecture?

 Let's dig in!